 A Harperbury education will be exciting, challenging and fun – from the team-building trip to real world tasks, from ancient history to computer coding.
 Our students will require resourcefulness and energy and our teachers will employ imagination and flair.

-The first Year 7 pupils will walk through the doors in September 2015 to begin their secondary education.
+The first Year 7 pupils will walk through the doors on a September day to begin their secondary education.
 Come and join us at Harperbury – where life’s journey begins.

 Now read on…..